-Our client, age 42, was in the Beach Cities from Arizona for the annual company party.
-He drank once or twice per year and the company party was one of those occasions when he would imbibe.
+Our client, age 42, was in the Beach Cities from Arizona for the annual company party for the company he worked for.
+He drank once or twice per year and the company party was one of those occasions when he would imbibe, often in excess.

 The party ended rather early and so our client decided to venture to downtown Hermosa Beach alone to enjoy the Friday night life there.
 He had a few more beers and 2:00 a.m. arrived, so he decided to catch an Uber back to his hotel.